schubergphilis/paleofuturistic_python/docs/walkthrough.md

 ## Bonus: tinkering within context

-My advice: run `uv add --dev ptpython`, then run `uv run ptpython` to bathe in luxury, and accept that you just pulled in couple of not strictly necessary dependencies.
 You could simply run `uv run python` and tinker away in your virtual env, but quality of life in ptpython's REPL is simply much better.

-Sadly, `uvx ptpython` doesn't work here.
-It makes sense, of course, because uv's whole point is env separation.
+Directly running `uvx ptpython` doesn't work here, because uv's whole point is env separation.
-Still, it would have been great in this particular case.
-Maybe, hopefully, I can update this part someday with an elegant hack to make it possible.
+To give your current project's context to ptpython you can run `uvx --with . ptpython`.

 ## The updated happy path workflow